-Name -- The name of the dungeon (or city)
+Name - The name of the dungeon (or city)

-Type of Dungeon --Select from four types of walls for this dungeon.
+Type of Dungeon - Select from four types of walls for this dungeon.

-Level -- What level of the dungeon the party is on.
+Level - What level of the dungeon the party is on.

-Chance of Wandering Monster -- Percentage that a wondering monster encounter will occur after each action.
+Chance of Wandering Monster - The percentage chance that a wondering monster encounter will occur after each action.

-Wandering Monster Difficulty -- What random monsters can appear on this level determined by the Monster Level. (see monsters) For example, if a monster is defined as Level 2, then he can appear randomly only on levels with a Monster Difficulty of 2.
+Wandering Monster Difficulty - What random monsters can appear on this level as determined by the Monster Level. (see monsters) For example, if a monster is defined as Level 2, then he can appear randomly only on levels with a Monster Difficulty of 2.

-File Name -- Name to save this dungeon level to disk under.
+File Name - Name you choose to save this dungeon level under.